Skip to Main Content

 • Reviewed emergency purchase orders, requests for proposals, contracts, procurement policies, and written standards of conduct for compliance with FEMA procurement regulations for a large city in Texas.

-• Provided local government entity with around-the-clock procurement-compliance advice for various solicitations, contracts, and purchase orders, consisting of both competitive and non-competitive procurements.
+• Provided local government entities with around-the-clock procurement compliance advice for various solicitations, contracts, and purchase orders, consisting of both competitive and non-competitive procurements for multiple disasters, including COVID-19.

-• Prepared procurement-compliance checklists and memoranda for various government entities to facilitate compliance with FEMA procurement regulations in advance of a disaster that requires work eligible for Federal Public Assistance funding.
+• Prepared procurement compliance checklists and memoranda for various government entities to facilitate compliance with FEMA procurement regulations in advance of disasters requiring work eligible for Federal Public Assistance funding.

-• Formulated and presented compliance presentation for large state-owned electrical power authority, focusing on non-competitive procurements and detailed solicitations.
+• Formulated and presented a compliance presentation for a large state-owned electrical power authority, focusing on non-competitive procurements and detailed solicitations.

-• Reviewed and analyzed national contractor construction agreements in order to ensure compliance with Texas law for eligible work performed under FEMA.
+• Reviewed and analyzed national contractor construction agreements to ensure compliance with Texas law for eligible work performed under FEMA.

-• Briefed Second Appeal regarding de-obligation of more than $2 million based on reasonableness of equipment cost for large metropolitan government entity.
+• Briefed a second appeal regarding de-obligation of more than $2 million based on the reasonableness of equipment costs for a large metropolitan government entity.

 • Listed in Best Lawyers: Ones to Watch® in America for Administrative/Regulatory Law and Government Relations Practice (2021 – 2026); Municipal Law (2023 – 2026)